Chatouil/OC_02_ScrapBook/README.md

 # Scrap Books 🚀

 # ● Project Description
-This script will connect to 'http://books.toscrape.com' & parse the data in as many csv as there is book categories, using the following template : *product_page_url, upc, title, price_including_tax, price_excluding_tax, number_available, product_description, category, review_rating, image_url*
+This script will connect to 'http://books.toscrape.com' & parse the data in as many csv as there is book categories, using the following template : *product_page_url, upc, title, price_including_tax, price_excluding_tax, number_available, product_description, category, review_rating, image_url*.
 The csv files will be located in a [scraped_data] folder and named given the books's category.
 It will also download all books cover in a [scraped_data/*books category] folder.